Eadgyth/Programming-Editor/README.md

 <p>
 IDEAS FOR FURTHER DEVELOPEMENT<br>
 <ul>
 <li>To implement other project categories.
-In principle this does not have to be a programming
+In principle, this is not limited to programming
-    project.
-A type of project is defined by the interface 'ProjectActions' in the 'projects' package.</li>
+    and coding projects.
+A type of project is defined by the interface 'ProjectActions' in the 'projects' package where the 'run' function could be anything.</li>
 <li>To develop "Edit Tools" that can do specialized work with text files.
 An edit tool implements
     'AddableEditTool' in the 'edittools' package.
 It's graphical view can be included in the main window and it has access to the file in the selected tab (the interface replaces the plugin